 Yes, you totally can!

-When properly stored, cream cheese bread will keep it’s “best” quality for about two or three months.
+When properly stored, this gingerbread loaf will keep it’s “best” quality for about two or three months.
 After that point, the texture of the bread might change, but it will remain good for up to six months frozen.

 Notes & tips for this gingerbread loaf recipe